WorthyD/ua-presentations/src/Assessment/Assessment2/HTMLForm/ReadMe.md

 # Assessment 2
 In this assignment we are going to be using everything we have learned so far with JavaScript, HTML and CSS.
 You are to finish building out this page, wire up JavaScript, and style it the best you can with CSS.

-Do your best to recreate the following page. [https://worthyd.github.io/dummy-sites/sweepstakes/index.html](https://worthyd.github.io/dummy-sites/sweepstakes/index.html)
+Do your best to recreate the following page. [final.png](final.png)

 When you complete the project, upload your changes to GitHub and let the instructor know.

 ## HTML Requirements
-- Use semantic html tags to build out the structure.
+- Use labels and inputs to finish the page.
-- Use an input element with the type of 'email' for the Email input.

 ## CSS Requirements
 Use the CSS we have covered to best recreate the form and layout of the page.